Welcome to Bangladesh

 Culture of Bangladesh

-The Culture of Bangladesh is an amalgamation of cultural diversity of several social groups living over there since ages.
+The culture of Bangladesh showcases various forms of music, dance, drama art and craft and literature.
 The Bengal Renaissance of the 19th and early 20th centuries inspired by renowned Bengali writers, saints, authors, scientists, researchers, thinkers, music composers, painters, and film-makers have developing into Bengali culture has further impacted the culture of present day Bangladesh.
-The present day Bangladeshi Culture is influenced by Islam Hinduism, Buddhism and Christianity.
-It is showcased many ways in various forms inclusive of music, dance, drama art and craft and literature in Bangladesh.
+The present day Bangladeshi Culture is influenced by Islam, Hinduism, Buddhism and Christianity.
+The culture of Bangladesh showcases various forms of music, dance, drama art and craft and literature in Bangladesh.

 Fairs & Festivals of Bangladesh